rickyrockrat/speeduino-build/Readme.md

 Wow, that was hard.
 I just replaced a billion lines of code with a make file.

-The caveat is that I haven't fully tested the binary.
+I have tested the resulting binary and it runs a 1UZ-FE just fine.
 The upload does work if you have avrdude installed.
 It does connect to tunerstudio, and once I set the board under Settings->Engine constants to the UA4C, all the inputs respond as I expect.

 Too simple for you?
 I thought so.
 You too can follow the directions below for a real challenge!
 It's fun surfing through pages and pages of instructions and steps.